pingidentity/pingidentity-devops-getting-started/docs/get-started/pingDevopsUtil.md

     brew upgrade ping-devops
     ```

+1. To check for upgrades, run the following command.

+    !!! note "Check regularly"
-1. Check for upgrades regularly.
+        Check for upgrades regularly.

-    Run the following command to see if there's an upgrade available:

     ```sh
     ping-devops version
     ```

-    The dependent utilities for `ping-devops` will also be installed or upgraded during this process.
+    The dependent utilities for `ping-devops` are also installed or upgraded during this process.

 1. On Linux systems, install or upgrade the `ping-devops` utility and `bash_profile` aliases to your current directory by entering: